 Each year we have not only an Oakland Youth Poet Laureate and Vice Laureate, but we also welcome all of our Finalists into this amazing community of young poets.

-Geronimo is a junior at Oakland Technical High School.
+Ella (she/her) is in 10th grade at Oakland Technical High School.